 Beddgelert

-The Snowdon Sherpa bus service travels from Porthmadog or Caernarfon to Beddgelert.
+The Sherpa'r Wyddfa bus service travels from Porthmadog or Caernarfon to Beddgelert.
 The mountain and riverside village with quaint stone cottages was made famous by the legend of Prince Llewelyn and his trusted dog Gelert.
 Walk to Gelert’s grave and discover the story before returning to the village for refreshments.
 The Welsh Highland Railway also stops at the village.
 Hourly or daily bicycle hire is available from 1085 Adventures.

 Criccieth